cpw666/ARTS-1/2019/Week 15th.md

 ## Share

 Count my time, manage my time.
-Too much this need to be done, they should be on a priority todo list.
+Too much things need to be done, they should be on a priority todo list.